 Conclusory Allegations of Bad Faith Against Insurer Insufficient to Survive Motion to Dismiss (PA)

-Recently, in Daniel Dietz v.
-Liberty Mutual Insurance Company, the Eastern District of Pennsylvania considered whether the factual averments in the plaintiff’s complaint were sufficient to overcome Liberty Mutual Insurance Company’s partial motion to dismiss Dietz’s bad faith claim pursuant to Federal Rule of Civil Procedure 12(b)(6).
+Recently, in Patrick A. Kline and Sharon L. Kline v.
+Progressive Specialty Insurance Company, the Middle District of Pennsylvania considered whether the factual averments in the plaintiffs, Patrick Kline (“P. Kline”) and Sharon Kline’s (“S. Kline”) (P. Kline and S. Kline collectively “Kline”) complaint were sufficient to overcome Progressive Specialty Insurance Company’s (“Progressive”) partial motion to dismiss pursuant to Federal Rule of Civil Procedure 12(b)(6).

 Thanks to Lauren Berenbaum for her contribution to this post.
-Please contact Heather Aquino with any questions.
+Please email Vito A. Pinto with any questions.